ProtonVPN has a Secure Core feature that improves user privacy and data security by mitigating some of the risks from a compromised VPN server.

 - Follow the step by step guide to set up ProtonVPN on MacOS, Linux, iOS devices or Android devices

-- When selecting a server configuration file, simply choose a config file with a name structure similar to xx-xx-00.protonvpn.com.xxxxxxx.ovpn
+- When selecting a server configuration file, choose a config file with a name structure similar to xx-xx-00.protonvpn.com.xxxxxxx.ovpn